-We will meet the evening prior to our trip in Ucluelet to discuss final trip information.
-On the first morning of our trip we will take a water taxi into the Broken Group Islands.
+We will meet the evening prior to our trip in Port Alberni to discuss final trip information.
+On the first morning of our trip we will take the Lady Rose Ferry into the Broken Group Islands.
 This journey will get us acquainted with the area, as well as offer up great scenery and the possibility of whale watching.

 With such a rich cultural and ecological history, there is always something to look out for or ponder on our paddle.
 A fairly sheltered group of islands, this multi-day trip is great for all experience levels.